SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   ID  the device id

 FLAGS
   -A, --after=<value>   return events newer than or equal to this timestamp, expressed as an epoch time in milliseconds
                         or an ISO time string
   -B, --before=<value>  return events older than than this timestamp, expressed as an epoch time in milliseconds or an
                         ISO time string
   -L, --limit=<value>   maximum number of events to return, defaults to 20 -U, --utc             display times in UTC time zone.
+Defaults to local time

+COMMON FLAGS
-Defaults to local time -h, --help             Show CLI help.
+  -h, --help             Show CLI help.
   -j, --json             use JSON format of input and/or output -o, --output=<value>   specify output file